An author platform is a means of bringing your book, work, and brand to the attention of potential book buyers.

 Elena Mannes, Mannes Productions, wrote the book The Music Instinct, available in bookstores, online, and through her website: She has a website for her work as a documentarian at www.mannesproductions.com

-Carl Greer, author of Change Your Story, Change Your Life, forthcoming from Findhorn Press in March 2014, has a website at www.carlgreer.com and a Facebook page for Carl Greer, Author Carl Greer began his website, blog, and Facebook page after writing his book and before creating and sending out a book proposal
+Carl Greer, author of Change Your Story, Change Your Life and Change the Story of Your Health from Findhorn Press, has a website at www.carlgreer.com and a Facebook page for Carl Greer, Author as well as a Twitter account.
+Carl Greer began his website, blog, and Facebook page after writing his book and before creating and sending out his first book proposal.

-I began creating my website, www.nancypeske.com, and this blog (which was originally separate from the website and merged from it last year), in 2009 in order to help people learn about my work and get guidance on how to write a book, get it published, and market it.
+I began creating my website, www.nancypeske.com, and this blog in 2009 in order to help people learn about my work and get guidance on how to write a book, get it published, and market it.
 I have a Facebook page for my work as a ghostwriter and developmental editor, called Nancy Peske, Literary Editor.
-And as you can see, I don’t just talk at people–I also love to hear what they have to say, and solicit feedback to help me become better at serving their needs and doing what I do.
+I love to hear what people have to say, and I solicit feedback to help me become better at serving their needs and doing what I do.

 Any other questions on platform building?
 Feel free to ask a question here in the comments!